What is the Best Flashcards App in 2023?

 Ability to do 'Spaced Repetition' - (see next paragraph)

-Ability to share cards with class mates / see other users flashcards
+Ability to publish and share cards with class mates / see other users flashcards using an online website or even by printing out flash cards

 What is Spaced Repetition